I want to sell my company – How to sell a company?

 • It is an important measure of a company's ability to generate cash and finance operations, investments and debt.

-fcff
+formula of fcff

 Free Cash Flow to Equity (FCFE):